HTTPArchive/almanac.httparchive.org/src/content/en/2020/compression.md

   )
 }}

-{# TODO(authors): (Minor) Ambiguous use of "they".
-Is this referring to the data in the two graphs 19.1/19.6, or the rates of compression across the two form factors in the latter graph. #}
 Figure 19.1 above breaks down the percentage of compression used per content type, in figure 19.6 this percentage is indicated as color.
-They are almost identical for desktop and mobile.
+The two figures tell similar stories, non-text based assets are rarely compressed, while text-based assets are often compressed.
+The rates of compression are also similar for both mobile and desktop.

 ## First-party vs third-party compression